Steve Mildenhall: Millwall

 On 13 July 2010, Mildenhall had his contract cancelled by mutual consent and signed a 12-month contract with Championship side Millwall the same day.
 He signed a new 2-year contract in the summer of 2011 which keeps him at the club until the end of the 2013 season.
 To date Mildenhall has made over 400 appearances in all competitions.
-He made his league debut for Millwall on 20 August 2011, in an away defeat to Southampton, and has since found it hard to hold down a regular place in the team but has made 10 League and 5 Cup appearances in the 2011/12 season to date.
+He made his league debut for Millwall on 20 August 2011, in an away defeat to Southampton.

-On 5 November 2012, Mildenhall signed for Scunthorpe United on loan until Saturday, 8 December 2012 after the home game against AFC Bournemouth.
+On 5 November 2012, Mildenhall signed for Scunthorpe United on loan until 8 December 2012 after the home game against AFC Bournemouth.

 Bristol Rovers

 On 31 December 2012 Mildenhall was loaned out to Bristol Rovers and was given the number 13 shirt.
-He made his debut for Rovers on 1 January 2013 against Plymouth Argyle in a 2 - 1 victory, playing the full 90 minutes and went on to appear in all but one of Bristol Rovers' remaining games during the 2012–13 season, keeping seven clean sheets and helping the club steer well clear of relegation.
+He made his debut for Rovers on 1 January 2013 against Plymouth Argyle in a 2–1 victory, playing the full 90 minutes and went on to appear in all but one of Bristol Rovers' remaining games during the 2012–13 season, keeping seven clean sheets and helping the club steer well clear of relegation.

 On 30 May 2013, it was announced that Mildenhall had agreed a two-year deal to join Bristol Rovers on a permanent basis, with the option of a further year.

 On 3 May 2014, Mildenhall played the duration of a 1–0 home defeat to Mansfield Town, Colin Daniel's first-half goal condemning Rovers to relegation out of the Football League for the first time in 94 years.
 Mildenhall remained at the club for the 2014–15 season, battling for the number one shirt with Will Puddy.
-On 17 May 2015, Mildenhall replaced Puddy in the 121st minute of the Play-Off final for the subsequent penalty shoot-out after a 1–1 draw with Grimsby Town.
+On 17 May 2015, Mildenhall replaced Puddy in the 121st minute of the play-off final for the subsequent penalty shoot-out after a 1–1 draw with Grimsby Town.
 Although he did not save a penalty, Jon-Paul Pittman's miss meant that Rovers returned to the Football League at the first time of asking.
 Back-to-back promotions was achieved the following season with a 92nd-minute winner from Lee Brown in the final match securing Rovers a third-placed position and automatic promotion.

-Having played his last game for Rovers in the 3–2 defeat to Chelsea in the EFL Cup, he retired at the end of the 2016/2017 season and stayed at the club to become a goalkeeper coach with the first team and U23 team.
+Having played his last game for Rovers in the 3–2 defeat to Chelsea in the EFL Cup, he retired at the end of the 2016–17 season and stayed at the club to become a goalkeeper coach with the first team and U23 team.